Marius Monnikendam: Composer for Choirs

 Monnikendam attempted to reach a big audience by choosing texts of an evocative character for his choir works.
 As an example of this he composed three different versions of the "Te Deum Laudamus".

 Compared with his first Te Deum, his second one shows a marked austerity and commitment.
 His third Te Deum (1961), written for male choir and orchestra, is strongly influenced by Stravinsky and Orff.

 In his seven Poet Psalms (1934) Monnikendam linked various texts into one vocal-symphony whole.
 Also in the Lamentations of Jeremiah (1962), his text is arranged to a symphonic structure.

-His early Symphonia Sacra (1947) was based on Gregiorian elements.
+His early Symphonia Sacra (1947) was based on Gregorian elements.
 His Magnificat was composed in two different versions.

 Monnikendam composed only a few secular choir works: Ballade des Pendus, Testament de l’ivrogne (both for male choir) and Madrigalesca for female choir and piano.

 Composer for Oratorio

-For the occasion of the commemoration of Jan van Riebeeck, founder of the South African Colony, Monnikendam wrote an oratorio for choir, children’s choir, soloists and orchestra in 1952.
+For the occasion of the commemoration of Jan van Riebeeck, founder of the South African Colony, Monnikendam wrote an oratorio for choir, children's choir, soloists and orchestra in 1952.

 From a text of the contemporary French poet Robert Morel, Monnikendam composed the tripartite oratorio: Noé, ou la destruction du premier monde (1955).